API stands for Application Programming Interface

 data is transferred in the following formats:

-(most common and what we'll focus on), XML
+JSON(most common and what we'll focus on), XML or YAML

 /browse/categories